Teru-dot-png/notes-forcts/note/Coding/Tails notes/game notes for tails' game.md

 i need to fix the lists
+fix the terminal bugs